priyatakaneria/priyatakaneria/README.md

 I am particularly interested in:
 - 👩‍💻 Lower-level programming
-- 🔌 Communicating with microcontroller boards in Embedded C++
+- 🔌 Communicating with microcontroller boards in Embedded C and C++
 - 🦾 Programmable electronics, devices and gadgets

 **Languages:**